michelesr/thesis/src/ts.md

 - `e2e`: Protractor framework

-In order to define the testing containers and their interaction with the application a new Docker Compose configuration file is provided:
+In order to define the testing containers and their interaction with the application (Figure 5.2), a new Docker Compose configuration file is provided:

     hub:
       image: selenium/hub:latest